 - The materials include specific learning targets for each grade level.
 For example, the grade 4 materials for the Matter scope include Explore labs for temperature, mass, magnetism, relative density, and state of matter.
-These match the TEKS 4.6A, which states, "classify and describe matter using observable physical properties, including temperature, mass, magnetism, relative density (the ability to sink or float in water), and physical state (solid, liquid, gas)." - Materials have specific statements that clearly state the level of competency for any given TEKS within each scope.
-For example, in the grade 4 Transfer of Energy scope, the materials list four learning objectives: "I can identify when a transfer of energy happens; I can give examples of the transfer of energy by objects in motion; I can tell how waves in water transfer energy; I can tell how sound transfers energy."
+These match the TEKS 4.6A, which states, "classify and describe matter using observable physical properties, including temperature, mass, magnetism, relative density (the ability to sink or float in water), and physical state (solid, liquid, gas)." - Materials have specific statements that clearly state the level of competency for any given TEK within each scope.
+For example, in grade 4 Transfer of Energy scope, the materials list the learning objectives: "I can identify when a transfer of energy happens, I can give examples of the transfer of energy by objects in motion, I can tell how waves in water transfer energy, and I can tell how sound transfers energy."
 The materials include a Progress Monitoring and Reflection log.
-Students track their data on TEKS mastery following the three checkpoints in each scope.
-Each scope contains a Stemscopedia with explanations, pictures, diagrams, response prompts, and a Connect It section to elicit student thinking.
+Students will track their data on TEKS mastery following the same three checkpoints in each scope.
+Each scope contains a Stemscopedia that includes explanations, pictures, diagrams, response prompts, and a Connect It section to elicit student thinking.
+However, the Stemscopedia for the grade 4 Matter scope includes a section on boiling and melting points, which is not in the 4.6A TEKS.